Sequoiadendron giganteum: Discovery and naming

-Discovery
+Discovery by European settlers

 The giant sequoia first gained widespread attention in 1852 when grizzly hunter Augustus T. Dowd discovered the Discovery Tree in Calaveras Grove, marking the species' first widely publicized discovery by non-natives.
 The tree was cut down in 1853 and exhibited across the United States.
 The story of Dowd's discovery gained further notoriety following a 1859 feature in Hutchings' Illustrated California Magazine, which promoted tourism to the grove.

 Before Augustus T. Dowd's well-known discovery in 1852, there were three earlier encounters with giant sequoias.
 The first known mention of the giant sequoia by a European American was in 1833 by Zenas Leonard, a member of the Joseph R. Walker Party, who recorded it in his diary.
 While Leonard did not specify a location, his travels likely took him through Calaveras Grove, but this observation remained unnoticed.

 In 1850, John M. Wooster encountered a giant sequoia at Calaveras Grove and carved his initials into the bark of the "Hercules" tree.
 A year later, in 1851, Robert Eccleston traveled through Nelder Grove with a small detachment of the Mariposa Battalion during the Mariposa War.
 Similar to Leonard's experience, these encounters also received no publicity.